 How to Create a Children’s Picture Book

-It would be better for artists and more ethical for the writers to just offer the illustrator a small pittance for the work, such at $300 to $500 for a body of work amounting to a book cover and 28 color interior illustrations.
-We would be willing, most of us, to work for that.
+It would be better for artists and more ethical for the writers to just offer the illustrator a small pittance for the work, such as $300 to $500 for a body of work amounting to a book cover and 28 color interior illustrations.
+We would be willing, many of us, to work for that.
 Then the art belongs to you to do with as you will.

 Do you have any desire to create a Children's Picture Book?

-I like to take the roughs and put them in a book form so that I can see how each of the pages will like up and flow.
-Also I “draw” in where the text will be so I can deep in mind there is text and how much of it there is.
+I like to take the roughs and put them in a book form so that I can see how each of the pages will line up and flow.
+Also I “draw” in where the text will be so I can keep in mind there is text and how much of it there is.

 The last stage is the final color copies.
 By this time you have the characters and sets so worked out that adding the color is a piece of cake.
 Often beginners will try to jump to this last stage first thinking the rest of steps are a waste of time.
 And what happens is that you end up having to do the work over again and again because something is missing.
 You haven’t worked out the lights and darks and figure placement first.
 It’s so much easier to make changes in the thumbnails and roughs than it is in the final color copy.